ppreshant/flow_cytometry/notes-flowcytometry.md

 ## file handling
 Implement a regex command to capture files from multiple directories (S050 - multiday expt).
-- [ ] How to solve the problem of non unique names?
+- [ ] How to solve the problem of non unique names of wells within different runs inside S050?
-- [ ] Attach the names from the template to cytoset? `cf_rename_channel(x, old, new)`. _there is non uniqueness here too -- need to merge before attaching names_
+- [ ] Attach the names from the template to cytoset? `cf_rename_channel(x, old, new)`. _there is non uniqueness here too for replicates -- need to merge before attaching names_
+- [ ] Why does R/flowWorkspace's `load_cytoset_from_fcs()` give different values than python/FlowCal's `..`.
+	- Start with the `transformation` parameter in [`load_cytoframe..`](https://rdrr.io/bioc/flowWorkspace/man/load_cytoframe_from_fcs.html) :
+		> `linearize` (default), `linearize-with-PnG-scaling`, or `scale`. `linearize` transformation applies the appropriate power transform to the data..
+Also, when the transformation keyword of the FCS header is set to "custom" or "applied", no transformation will be used.

+	- `FlowCal` :
+		> An FCS file normally stores raw numbers as they are are reported by the instrument sensors.
+These are referred to as “channel numbers”.
+The FCS file also contains enough information to transform these numbers back to proper fluorescence units, called Relative Fluorescence Intensities (RFI), or more commonly, arbitrary fluorescence units (a.u.).
+Depending on the instrument used, this conversion sometimes involves a simple scaling factor, but other times requires a non-straigthforward exponential transformation.
+The latter is our case.
+	 - Look at `.fcs` header : using FlowCal/R for both raw data and processed data.
+Look for the transformation keyword to figure out if R is doing the right thing by ignoring the linearize transform - I'm passing `trasformation = FALSE` by default. _Don't know why I did that._ Maybe need to use the ignored `FlowCal.transform.to_rfi()` command and redo all the FlowCal processing?

 ### Questions :
 - [ ] _Scaling_: Do we need to do any non default transformation (such as Pn6 scaling - power transform for parameters stroed on a log scale) :